 Healthcare payers, including the federal and state governments;

-Regulators, surveyors, and monitoring agencies;
+Regulators, auditors, surveyors, and monitoring agencies;

 Physicians, Nurse Practitioners, Physician Assistants;

 Any compromise in our standards could harm our residents, our team members, and our organization.
 Like every organization that provides healthcare, we do business under very strict regulations and close governmental oversight.
 Fraud, waste, and abuse are serious issues.
 Sometimes even an innocent mistake can have significant consequences that could result in substantial penalties to UMRC & PH.

 All team members are required to complete training on the Compliance and Ethics Program as a condition of employment or business relationship.
 The Compliance and Ethics Program sets forth mandatory standards for team member compliance.

 Every team member is responsible for ensuring that he or she complies with the Compliance and Ethics Program .
 Any team member who violates any of these standards and/or policies and procedures is subject to the disciplinary process, up to and including termination in addition to fines or penalties applicable under the law.

 As we are each responsible for following the Compliance and Ethics Program in our daily work, we are also responsible for enforcing it.
 This means that you have a duty to report any problems you observe or perceive, regardless of your role.
 You also have a duty to participate in annual training and all required follow up training on the Compliance and Ethics Program.

 As a team member, you must help ensure that you are doing everything practical to comply with applicable laws.
 If you observe or suspect a situation that you believe may be unethical, illegal, unprofessional, or wrong, or if you have a clinical, ethical, or financial concern, you must report it.